mamontov-cpp/dukpp-03/README.md

 # dukpp-03
 A C++03 experimental bindings for Duktape library.
+A library for bindings like [RubberDuk](https://gitlab.com/calcyss/rubberduk), but with C++03 support.
 This library allows to bind arbitrary classes and functions into Duktape and use them a scripting values.
 This library also implements timeouts for script execution.

 ## Limitations